jarlyyn/hellclient/appdata/readme.md

-This folder save data produced when app running.
+This folder saves data produced when app running.